Misconceptions about Art Therapy:

 As a visual language, art therapy need not be “good” or “well done” in the eyes of others to be effective.

-Untrue.
+IT IS SUITABLE FOR EVERYONE!
 Art therapy can be effective for most ages or populations.

 In fact, art is one of my favorite things to bring to family therapy, as it has the ability to level the playing field.